Lifeng-Liang/DbEntry/doc/en/DataAccess/Relations.md

 Relations
 ==========

 DbEntry supported 1:1, Many:1, 1:Many and Many:Many relations.
-And they named as HasOne, BelongsTo, HasMany and HasAndBelongsToMany just like they in RoR Active Record.
+And they named as HasOne, BelongsTo, HasMany and HasAndBelongsToMany just like them in RoR Active Record.
 I think it's more readable.

 All of the relation objects use lazy loading.
 If we have a ``read`` operation in our code for relation object such as ``book.reader.Length``, it will cause read from database.
-For HasMany and HasAndBelongsToMany, if we insert a new value into the relation list before it read from database, it will not read it again.
+For HasMany and HasAndBelongsToMany, if we insert a new value into the relation list before it read from database, it will not read from database.

 I recommended reading the unit tests to find out how to use the relation objects.
-The development of relations is based on TDD _(Test Driven Development)_ , so the unit tests have everything about relations.
+The development of relations is based on TDD _(Test Driven Development)_ , so the unit tests have everything about relations, nothing more, nothing less.

 ````c#
 using System;